 Good Coffee = Happiness

 I love good coffee.
-One of my favourite things to do is sit in a café sipping a perfectly poured piccolo.
+One of my favourite things to do is sit in a cafe sipping a perfectly poured piccolo.
 When traveling, I always make a point of finding the best baristas in every city I visit.
-I could spend days in places like San Francisco and Vancouver just visiting cafes and sampling coffee.
-When I traveled Mexico and Costa Rica, I really got into drinking strong espresso first thing in the morning on the way to the gym (and then having a few more espressos as the day went on because it was just so good and fresh there).
+My travel memories are of cafes and coffee more than anything else.

-I’m super picky about my coffee so I have invested in a good machine and most days I make my own.
-Sometimes I also add espresso shots to smoothies or protein balls for an extra kick.
+I’m super picky about my coffee and I’ve invested in a good espresso machine so I can make my own.
+These days I’m also experimenting with cold brew (which I’m actually drinking as I write this blog post).
+Sometimes I also add espresso shots or cold brew to smoothies or protein balls for an extra kick.

 So, like you, I love my coffee and really good coffee makes me happy.